aronszanto/Dynamic-Size-Bloom-Filter/README.md

 Overview:
 	A Bloom filter is a probabilistic data structure that stores elements with a constant bit/element ratio.
 Thus, a Bloom filter has several advantages: it has a constant search time, and can store a large number inputs in a relatively small amount of memory.
+One of the downsides is that a Bloom filter can return a false positive, but we can easily decrease the false positive percentage to a desired degree.

 	We want to implement a basic Bloom filter, then explore how different hash functions effect performance.
 Then, we will generate hash functions based on a model hash function by modifying constants and use these hash functions to implement a Bloom filter of variable size.
 Finally, we will implement a scalable Bloom filter.